TutajITeraz/vipy3/README.md

 * Meta-node generate function code
 * Removing meta node in/outs should remove node attributes too
 * Meta-node input disconnect
+* For should have optional code processing too

 Low priority:
 * Save as... dialog